open-contracting/deploy/docs/use/kingfisher-process.rst

 Add structural checks
 ---------------------

-If you :ref:`skipped structural checks<collect-data>` in Kingfisher Collect, you can reschedule them in Kingfisher Process:
+If you :ref:`skipped structural checks<collect-data>` in Kingfisher Collect or when :ref:`loading local data<kingfisher-process-load>`, you can reschedule them in Kingfisher Process:

 #. :ref:`Connect to the data support server<connect-kingfisher-server>`.
 #.
 Add structural checks to a collection: